HOW TO BECOME A WEDDING PHOTOGRAPHER

 Every day I THANK THE UNIVERSE that I managed to do that without completely making a mess of their images.

-On a weekly basis I get emails from aspiring wedding photographers asking how to break into the industry.
+Almost on a weekly basis I get emails from aspiring wedding photographers asking how to break into the industry.
 Facebook groups are filled with the same question.
-Like running any business there's so many different ways of going about it.
-I'm a strong believer that there is enough work to go around so I'd never discourage anyone from trying to build a business in this industry.
+Like running any business there’s so many different ways of going about it.
+I’m a strong believer that there is enough work to go around so I’d never discourage anyone from trying to build a business in this industry.
 Sadly though, I also see couples who have had their wedding days ruined by inexperienced and underprepared photographers.
 (Can I repeat how LUCKY I was that my first few weddings went to plan!)
-I think you can have the best of both worlds - building a business we love without risking ruining someone's big day.
+I think you can have the best of both worlds – building a business you love without risking ruining someone’s big day.
 Here are some of my tips to breaking into the wedding industry.

 By far the most sensible route into wedding photography is to start off by shadowing and assisting a more experienced wedding photographer.
 No matter how talented you are as a photographer, a real life wedding day is something else!
-It's so important to know how a wedding day runs, what bits are important to capture, how to keep things running to time, how to handle guests, how to work alongside the rest of the wedding suppliers, when to take the bride and groom off for pictures and so on.
-As you grow more and more experienced you'll develop your own style and way of doing things, but to begin with knowing the basics is key.
+It’s so important to know how a wedding day runs, what bits are important to capture, how to keep things running to time, how to handle guests, how to work alongside the rest of the wedding suppliers, when to take the bride and groom off for pictures and so on.
+As you grow more and more experienced you’ll develop your own style and way of doing things, but to begin with knowing the basics is key.

 If you’d like to offer your services as an assistant or second shooter here are some hints and tips:

-- Don't send a mass email to loads of photographers.
-We can spot that a mile off and it doesn't really leave us with a warm and tingly feeling.
+– DONT send a mass email to loads of photographers.
+We can spot that a mile off and they are really freaking annoying.
 Follow some local photographers whose style you like and when you approach them make sure your email is personal.
 When you get in touch make the email personal – make us believe you’ve actually looked at our website for more than 3 seconds.
 And finally do not just tell us what you want.
 Tell us what you can do for us.

 – Join groups on Facebook that have been set up for second shooting or other wedding photography groups.
 Most areas have their own local groups.
 This is a great way to get to know some of the local photographers in your area and offer your services as an assistant.